Cisco Webex Contact Centre Has No Native Payment Capture

 Multi-PSP Support

-Enterprise Cisco Webex Contact Centre deployments frequently serve multiple business units, divisions, or regions — each with established PSP relationships.
-Shuttle supports 40+ PSPs with flexible routing:
+Enterprise Cisco Webex Contact Centre deployments frequently serve multiple business units, divisions, or regions, each with established PSP relationships.
+Shuttle supports 30+ payment gateways with flexible routing:

 For large enterprises with complex payment architectures, this multi-PSP capability is essential.
-Shuttle does not require you to consolidate to a single gateway — your existing PSP relationships remain intact.
+Shuttle does not require you to consolidate to a single gateway, your existing PSP relationships remain intact.
+Switching gateways later is configuration, not a re-integration.
+One caveat for voice specifically: a small number of gateways (for example Braintree) don't permit raw card data to be passed to them, so they don't work for voice capture, though they do work for payment links.

 PCI Compliance